impactlab/foundationcenter/README.md

 Foundation Center automated classification API
 ================
 The Foundation Center (http://foundationcenter.org) is a NYC-based nonprofit that maintains a database of philanthropic grants.
-THe Center has produced a taxonomy (http://taxonomy.foundationcenter.org/) that they use to classify grants into different categories, for example 'public health' or 'natural resources conservation and protection'.
+The Center has produced a taxonomy (http://taxonomy.foundationcenter.org/) that they use to classify grants into different categories, for example 'public health' or 'natural resources conservation and protection'.